-Viewing the Building AI Layer in your area of interest can give a sense as to whether the building footprints are likely to be of good quality in an area, or direct calculations using the DSM are a better option for you.
+Viewing the Building AI Layer in your area of interest can indicate whether the building footprints are likely to be of good quality in an area, or direct calculations using the DSM are a better option for you.

 The building footprints are particularly good at identifying corners and edges of buildings that are obscured by trees (whether or not leaves are present).
 The AI Layer does a good job in the majority of these situations (except when the tree overhang is so large that it is difficult for a human to estimate how far underneath the roof extends), and enhancements in the Building Footprint vectorisation process typically improve it further.
 We do not capture extreme overhang, where it is difficult for a human to estimate the extent of the building under the tree.

-If the level of tree overhang is of interest, the actual shapes of overhanging trees (and their areas) are available in the Roof Characteristics AI Pack.
+If the level of tree overhang is of interest, the actual shapes of overhanging trees and their areas are available in the Roof Characteristics AI Pack.

 In an AI Offline Parcel export or via the AI Feature API Rollup endpoint, there are columns to indicate whether any buildings if at all are present, their total area, and the count.
 Checking for very low total area, a count of "0", or building present as "FALSE" indicates that it is likely a vacant lot.
 This is a good way to reliably identify vacant lots, or ones where the construction stage has not yet reached the adding of a roof.